pranjalc1/USACO-Python-Practice/README.md

 # USACO-Python-Practice
-My USACO solutions with Python to problems in USACO competitions and the USACO Training.
+My Python solutions to problems from USACO competitions and the USACO Training.